OKR vs. Howwe

 With OKRs, you measure your desired outcomes.
 But only measuring them does not mean you will achieve them.
 That’s why the Key Activities in Howwe are proving themselves highly efficient as they, week in and week out, guide the employees to fulfill their most prioritized activities.
 With OKRs, there tend to be many objectives and key results to steer and measures on (between 9-25) which becomes challenging for most teams, even the high-achieving ones.
 Objectives and key results often tend to end up being just goals and goals, resulting in a lack of a ”how”.
 Without a commitment process, less motivated employees might not fully commit.
 It’s only if the method evokes long-term behavior change that the results will remain high over time.

 When implemented right, OKRs can be very efficient.
 Some seem to fail when it comes to making the objectives and key results clear enough.
 If it’s not clear, it won’t happen.
+In Howwe, clarity is key.
 Howwe is built to encourage all users to formulate a clear and measurable activity, clearly guiding every employee in the same direction – towards the most important goal.
 And maybe most importantly, you do this together, as a team.
 We sometimes see OKRs used as a method to track individual performances.
-In this case, the OKRs are very individual and output-focused, and not as dedicated to getting teams and organizations aligned.
+In this case, the OKRs are very individual and output-focused, and not specifically dedicated to getting teams and organizations aligned.

 In Howwe, the CEO’s most important goals are the starting point, and when set, drizzled down in the organization on a team basis where every individual is responsible for taking on commitments of activities that they are capable to perform.
 It encourages individuals to improve the team’s contribution towards the Most Important Goals.